BriacLEGUILLOU/Projet-Amazon/README.md

 ### Why
 I wanted to realize a classifier based on strings.
 Amazon provides a lot of data, I have chosen to realize a classifier with Scikit-Learn.
-One might think that a neural network maybe more adapted.
+One might think that a neural network may be more adapted.

 ### Input data
 The data can be loaded at the following link :